Painter, Art historian, Illustrator

 - Romare Bearden papers, 1937-1982

-- Image Gallery items from other collections related to Bearden, Romare
+- Image and Media Gallery items from other collections related to Bearden, Romare

 This transcript is in the public domain and may be used without permission.
 Quotes and excerpts must be cited as follows: Oral history interview with Romare Bearden, 1968 June 29, Archives of American Art, Smithsonian Institution.